Shiva2806/Fake-News-Detector/README.md

    ```
    The application should open in your web browser.

+##  acknowledgments
-##  acknowledgmentsThe training data for this model is primarily based on a public Kaggle dataset containing real and fake news.
+The training data for this model is primarily based on a public Kaggle dataset containing real and fake news.
 To enhance the model's robustness, this was augmented with a manually curated dataset of 1,000 additional articles (500 real and 500 fake).